 Industrials sector takeaways for investors

-The largest industrials companies have performed well lately.
-Nine of the top 10 have done better than the S&P 500 over the five-year period ending in November 2025.
+The largest industrial companies have performed well lately.
+Eight of the top 10 had done better than the S&P 500 over the five-year period ending in December 2025.
 Still, when investing in industrial stocks, it's important to evaluate a company's financials, its recent track record, and any potential headwinds.

 It's worth noting that industrial companies are cyclical businesses -- they generally do well when the economy is strong but are often hit hard during downturns.
 Some industrial companies are less vulnerable than others, though.
 Defense contractors with government contracts are often better equipped to handle periods of economic uncertainty.

-If they remain in place, the Trump administration's import tariffs are also a potential problem to be aware of for industrial companies.
+If they remain in place, the Trump administration's import tariffs also pose a potential problem for industrial companies.
 Supply chain disruptions and currency fluctuations can cut into profits for businesses in this market sector.
 But considering how essential industrial companies are to the economy, it makes sense to have some in an investment portfolio.